It all began by signing up for a Permaculture Design Course and never looking back.

-In the 1980s, Penny Livingston Stark and James Stark began developing their 3/4 acre home in Point Reyes, California, as permaculture oasis.
-They took what was once an open space with a few trees and transformed it into a living permaculture classroom, with features like a grey water koi pond that processes laundry and bath water, a cob library with roof catchment and an outdoor bread oven and attached bench, a vaulted strawbale cottage, and a permaculture food forest garden with fruit, nuts, herbs, berries, vegetables, bamboo and more.
-From their work at this site, the Permaculture Institute of Northern California (PINC) emerged and Penny and James began teaching courses in Permaculture and other sustainable, earth-based practices.
+In the 1980s, Penny Livingston Stark and James Stark began developing their 3/4 acre home in Point Reyes, California, into what eventually became the Permaculture Institute of Northern California (PINC).
+They transformed an undeveloped backyard into a living permaculture classroom, with features like a cob cottage and bread oven, a koi pond that recycles and reuses laundry and bath water, rainwater catchments systems, a vaulted strawbale cottage, and a permaculture food forest garden with fruit, nuts, herbs, berries, vegetables, and more.
+When nearly 100 people regularly showed up for tours of their home, James and Penny knew they needed to find another demonstration site to expand their work.

-During this time, Penny and James also developed the Skywater Center in Trinity County as an additional site for permaculture trainings.
-Skywater is a large-scale restoration project that has hosted workshops on permaculture and wilderness awareness, forest management, erosion control methods and keyline patterning.
-PINC also partnered with the Institute of Noetic Sciences (IONS) , where Penny, James, and many of their students have developed a productive vegetable and perennial fruit garden, an artfully sculpted cob greenhouse, a series of flow forms for cleaning pond water, rainwater harvesting system, and much more.
+During this time, Penny and James were also working to develop two additional sites: the Skywater Center in Trinity County and the gardens at the Institute of Noetic Sciences (IONS).
+Skywater is a large-scale restoration project that has hosted workshops on permaculture and wilderness awareness, forest management, erosion control methods, and keyline patterning.
+At IONS, Penny and James guided the development of a vegetable and perennial fruit garden, an artfully sculpted cob greenhouse, a series of flow forms for cleaning pond water, a rainwater harvesting system, and much more.